peacelovingng/data-science-portfolio/Poverty 2017/README.md

 	plotly.figure_factory
 	warnings

- Note: In order to reproduce plotly results, you may need an account at https://plot.ly/python/
+ Be sure to Install conda install -c conda-forge nodejs

+after installing nodejs,download Jupyter plotly extension: jupyter labextension install @jupyterlab/plotly-extension

   You will also need to have software installed to run and execute an iPython Notebook

 I highly recommend using Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Jupyter is included and can run Ipython notebooks.